Star Trek: First Contact: Filming

-After the completion of the Phoenix shots, the crew moved to two weeks of nighttime shooting in the Angeles National Forest.
+From Arizona the crew moved to the Angeles National Forest in California for two weeks of nighttime filming.
 Zimmerman created a village of fourteen huts to stand in for Montana; the cast enjoyed the scenes as a chance to escape their uniforms and wear "normal" clothes.
 The last location shoot was at an art deco restaurant in Los Angeles' Union Station, which stood in for the Dixon Hill holonovel; Frakes wanted a sharp contrast with the dark, mechanical Borg scenes.
 While the cinematographer wanted to shoot the scene in black and white, Paramount executives deemed the test footage "too experimental" and the idea was dropped.
 The site made using high-wattage lights impractical, so Leonetti opted to use dimmer master lights near the ceiling and took advantage of a large window to shine diffused lights through.
 To give the scene a black-and-white feel, Leonetti made sure to use light without any coloration.
 "I like creating separation with lighting as opposed to using color," he explained.
 "You can't always rely on color because the actor might start to melt into the background."
 By separating the backlights, Leonetti made sure that the principal actors stood out of the backdrop.
 The shoot used a ten-piece orchestra, 15 stuntmen, and 120 extras to fill the seats.
 Among the nightclub patrons were Braga, Moore, and the film's stunt coordinator, Ronnie Rondell.

 After location shooting was completed, shooting on the new Engineering set began May 3.
 The set lasted less than a day in its pristine condition before it was "Borgified".
 Filming then proceeded to the bridge.
 During normal operation scenes, Leonetti chose to cast crosslighting on the principals; this required the ceiling of the set to be removed and lighting grids to be situated around the sides.
 These lights were then directed towards the actors' faces at 90-degree angles.
 The set was lined with window paneling backed by red lights, which would blink intermittently during red-alert status.
 These lights were supplemented by what Leonetti called "interactive light"; these were off-stage, red-gelled lights that cast flashing rims on the bridge set and heads of the crew.
 For the Borg intrusion, the lighting originated solely from instrument panels and red-alert displays.
 The fill light on these scenes was reduced so that the cast would pass through dark spots on the bridge and interiors out of the limited range of these sources.
-Small 30- and 50-watt lights were used to throw localized shafts of light onto the sets.
+Small 30- and 50-watt lights were used to throw extremely localized shafts of light onto the sets.